End of life planning

 Considering the final days

 When someone’s health begins to fail, often the first reaction is to take them to the hospital.
-However, many people may prefer to die at home or another familiar space.
+However, many people may prefer to spend their final days at home or another familiar space.

 How to do it